gwincr11/Communicating-through-code/book/proposal/sample chapter2.md

 - What do you tell new warranty employees on their first day about the process?
 - What is the process for a typical warranty?

+With these questions we are seeking real world stories.
+Ideally the interviewee will walk you through an experience they recall from recent work.
+In our warranty example, we want the warranty dept to tell us about a warranty claim starting at the place where they learn about a new claim, how they interact with the person who submitted the claim, how they decide what action to take and how they take said action.
+There is a lot to dig into with a story that tells the lifecycle of a whole process such as this.

-These question will spark conversation and have plenty of room to breath.
-The goal is to remove yourself from the conversation as much as possible and let the domain expert explain their process.
+These question will spark a story and have plenty of room to breath.
+The goal is to remove yourself from the conversation as much as possible and let the domain expert explain their process start to finish.
 It is common to interject bias into questions and we want to avoid that as much as possible.

-It is important to mostly let the interviewee talk, we want to be an active listener.
+Your number one priority is to listen, not to talk.
 From time to time something will come up in the interview that you think it would be nice to expand upon.
-Having some potential lines in your questions to help you frame a question in a way the qualifies the statement or expands upon it is helpful.
+Having some potential questions to help you expand a statement in a way that qualifies the statement or expands upon will improve the quality of your interviews.

 - If you had x how frequently would you have used it in the past 6 months?
 - Just be be sure I am clear if you had x, what would it allow you to do that you cannot do now?
 - Tell me more about why you prefer the competitors feature over ours.
 - If you had to choose between x and y which would you choose?

+Each of these questions is designed to dig into the specifics of a task.
+The 5 why's is another good practice, if you ask why 5 times you will generally get to the end of someone's knowledge on a topic.
+We want to get as deep into their processes so we can understand what they are doing, why and how they talk about it.
+During this we are extracting as much language, process, domain entities, events, collaborators and tools as possible.

 At some point in the interview the conversation will wind down.
 I like to offer the domain expert the ability to solution at this point.
 Often they have stewed over a potential solution or better workflow but don't posses the skills required to implement it.
 Have some questions ready for this time:

 - How would you solve x?
 - If you could change one thing today what would it be?
 - If you had a magic wand what would you change?

+Often times this will not lead to a implementable solution, however it may spark an idea down the road of how you could approach the problem.
+It could also hand you the solution you need, don't dismiss any ideas at this point.

 I will add all these questions to a question outline so they are ready for interview day.